-Sincerely,

-Employer Trustees Union Trustees

-Barry Sherman Janet Lewis Michael Broberg Bud Allbery
+Sincerely, Board of Trustees Employer Trustees Barry Sherman Michael Broberg Marv Nelson Karlena Allbery

-Mary Nelson Karlena Allbery

 Trust Website

 The Trust website, www.psewtrusts.com, has been enhanced to provide you with medical claims summary information and paid claims detail.
 Employees will only have access to their own personal paid claims history and that of dependents under the age of 13.
 Spouses and dependent children age 13 and over must request their own PIN.
 To request a dependent PIN, visit the website and download a Dependent Only PIN form.